aws-solutions/qnabot-on-aws/README.md

 ### CloudFormation Templates
 The CloudFormation test templates are in the templates/test folder.
 The current templates are:

-1. Master and Public: these are the top level templates
-2. domain: creates and initializes the ElasticSearch cluster
-3. lex: create the Lex bot
-4. api: creates the ApiGateway and Cognito UserPool needed for the Designer/Client Ui
-5. dashboard: Creates an AWS CloudWatch dashboard to monitor the resources in the templates.
+1. Master: the template contains all the resources for QnABot.
+2. Public: this is a version of the Master template with less parameters, less outputs, and the bootstrap bucket hardcoded to the publicBucket in config.json
-6. various templates in /templates/dev: needed for local testing of the lambda functions.
+3. various templates in /templates/dev: needed for local testing of the lambda functions.

 Run a template test with:
 ```shell